+Taking care of your family and other people in your life

 3Insurance and annuity products offered through Merrill Lynch Life Agency Inc.

 We understand that both your life and the financial markets can change over time.
-By periodically checking in to discuss changes in your life and revisiting your financial strategy, our goal is to help give you peace of mind* that you're on track to help achieve what's most important to you.
+By periodically checking in to discuss changes in your life and revisiting your financial strategy, our goal is to help you stay on track to achieve what's most important to you.

 We'll meet with you periodically to review your goals and the progress you’ve made toward reaching them.
 We'll also discuss any adjustments needed to your financial strategy to help you stay on course.

 Your life and goals change.
 We can help you keep track of these changes so they can be reflected in your financial strategy.

-MyMerrill is your destination for access to your financial information, secure communications, and a robust offering of tools and capabilities.
+MyMerrill is your online destination for access to your financial information, secure communications, and a robust offering of tools and capabilities